joerg-schneider/blizz/pypi_readme.md

 - `blizz.check.types`: validates that all fields that have defined data types on the Relation match with their data types as in the DataFrame returned by `load()`
 - `blizz.check.keys`: validates that the subset of all Fields marked as keys is unique
+- `blizz.check.func`: run the user defined function passed as the `function` keyword parameter and check if it raises an exception.
+The function's signature should be `Type[Relation], DataFrame -> DataFrame`.

 All `blizz.check` decorators accept the argument `on_fail`, which can be set to:
 - `blizz.check.WARN`: raise a warning on failing the check